 The ISG is at the cutting edge of research into the design and evaluation of smart cards, electronic commerce, security management, mobile telecommunications security, and the integration of security techniques into specific applications.
 The ISG was awarded a Queen's Anniversary Prize in 1998 in recognition of it providing "a unique national resource for the training of information security specialists".

 Information Security Group research

-Read more about research activities in the white paper [PDF: 6pgs, 2.68 Mb] by Jason Crampton, Director of Research, Royal Holloway.
+Read more about research activities in the white paper [external link, PDF: 6pgs, 2.68 Mb] by Jason Crampton, Director of Research, Royal Holloway.